Freiburg's History for Pedestrians

 *Passers-by, this land is free

-However those who have power in German territories are not worried by the development.
+Initially those who hold power in German territories are not worried by the development.
 In distant Vienna Emperor Leopold II sees no danger for a revolutionary movement whatsoever, since our nation is neither so corrupt, nor so pressed, and not so enthusiastic.
 The Jena philosopher Carl Leonard Reinhold calms down the authorities with another beating argument: Germany among all remaining European states is rather in the mood for revolutions of the spirit but not for political uprisings.
 This coincides nicely with Lenin's observation more than a hundred years later.
-He completely denied the Germans any ability for a revolution: When Germans want to make a revolution on a railway station they first buy a ticket for getting access to the platform.
+He completely denied us Germans any ability for a revolution: When Germans want to make a revolution on a railway station they first buy a ticket for getting access to the platform.

 When in Paris in 1792 Robespierre's terror regime takes over intellectuals who had previously hailed the revolution become disillusioned.
 Aesthetes like Klopstock, Wieland and also Goethe turn away nauseated by the bloody excesses.
 Germany's national-poet writes short and to the point in his Venetian epigrams: